-Our natural burial meadow in Aylesbury Vale is an expansive meadow surrounded by mature hedges and trees under magnificently big skies.
+The Aylesbury Vale natural burial ground is a picturesque meadow.
+Surrounded by mature hedges and trees under magnificently big skies.
 It offers wide views across the Vale towards Beacon Hill, Chequers, and Coombe Hill, topped by its monumental column.

-Its boundary is marked by Milton Keynes, Leighton Buzzard and the town of Aylesbury to the north; the Chiltern Hills to the southeast; Princes Risborough and High Wycombe to the south; Thame and Oxford to the west and Bicester and Brackley due northwest.
+Its boundary is marked by Milton Keynes, Leighton Buzzard and the town of Aylesbury to the north.
+The Chiltern Hills are to the southeast.
+Princes Risborough and High Wycombe to the south.
+Thame and Oxford to the west and Bicester and Brackley due northwest.

 Space to reflect and remember

-On the left of the entrance, we have a beautiful pond to offer encouragement to wildlife and wildflowers.
-This area is home to our memorial panel, with slate plaques commemorating those buried in the meadow.
+On the left of the entrance, we have a beautiful pond to encourage wildlife and wildflowers.
+This area houses our memorial panel, with slate plaques commemorating those buried in the meadow.

-Head across to higher ground in the south-west and take a perch on the bench to see the best views towards Ellesborough Church, Beacon Hill, and Coombe Monument in the distance.
-As you take in the landscape, listen for skylarks singing overhead as sheep graze safely below.
+Head across to the southwest of the meadow and take a perch on the bench.
+You will see the best views of Ellesborough Church, Beacon Hill, and the Coombe Monument in the distance.
+As you take in the landscape, listen for skylarks singing overhead, as sheep graze below.

-Visit the burial ground at any time of year to connect with nature, sense the elements and feel replenished and revitalised.
-Find space to reflect on life, love and loss.
+Visit the burial ground at any time of year to connect with nature, sense the elements and find space to reflect on life, love and loss.

 Do we need to use a funeral director?